 Using a table, the student needs to group adverbs of frequency with the same meaning and then match some of them with the correct percentage of chance.

-The student needs to decide whether a person’s eating habit is healthy or unhealthy, and then talk about their own eating habits using a table.
+The student needs to decide whether different people’s eating habits are healthy or unhealthy, and then talk about their own eating habits using a table.

 The last part of the lesson includes a short video about preparing a healthy plate.
 After watching the video, the student answers questions related to it.